Botrylloides violaceus: Morphology

 have 8 branchial tentacles and 11 rows of stigmata.

-Significance and Interest
+Significance

 Colonial ascidians are the only known chordates capable of regenerating all body tissues.
 Because of chordates' close developmental relationship to vertebrates, the regenerative processes in colonial ascidians are of great interest to researchers.
 Whole body regeneration can be observed in B. violaceus after removal of all body tissues except the peripheral vasculature, suggesting the presence of circulating pluripotent or totipotent stem cells in the blood.
 The first draft genome of B. violaceus was published in 2023.